15 Advantages of Teamwork in the Workplace

 Great teams do not hold back with one another.
 They are unafraid to air their dirty laundry.
 They admit their mistakes, their weaknesses, and their concerns without fear of reprisal.— Patrick Lencioni, The Five Dysfunctions of a Team: A Leadership Fable

 8. Workers are more emotionally positive and are better at sharing knowledge, learning and responsibilities when they experience the personal security of being part of an effective team.
+Working on your own can be a lonely experience.

 9. Individuals are more likely to take risks when they experience the security of being part of an effective team, as they receive the support and reassurance of being part of a group.
+This makes more creative and innovative solutions more likely.

 Even the strongest, most well-built team will, at times, be met with adversity.
 What makes us great is not that we should anticipate less adversity the stronger that we become, but rather that in anticipation of adversity we become stronger.— Michael Joling